-Mindfulness differs fundamentally from the therapy tools, Hypnotherapy and Cognitive Behaviour Therapy, that I use in addressing most difficulties with clients.
+Mindfulness differs fundamentally from therapy tools, Hypnotherapy, and Cognitive Behaviour Therapy, which I use to address most difficulties with clients.

-Mindfulness is not a therapy as such at all.
-Rather, it is a meditative approach to everyday life which encourages full concentration on and experience of what is really happening in the present moment.
+Mindfulness is not a form of therapy.
+Rather, it is a meditative approach to everyday life that encourages full concentration on and experience of what is happening in the present moment.

-I teach this technique to almost all clients as something which they can take away with them and learn to use entirely by themselves to dismiss thoughts and emotions that have no bearing on the reality of their world at a particular time.
+I teach this technique to almost all clients as something that they can take away from them and learn to use entirely by themselves to dismiss thoughts and emotions that have no bearing on the reality of their world at a particular time.

 The term ‘Mindfulness’ is now everywhere, though it is sometimes used with rather too much license.

 Mindfulness is the quality of being ‘present’ and ‘fully engaged’ with those things you are doing at a particular moment.

 By shutting out distractions and resisting judgements, you can be simply aware, but not caught up in, your thoughts and feelings.

 I teach clients to practice Mindfulness for themselves, as a tool for ongoing ‘mind maintenance’.
 It gives you control over your thinking and so increases your resilience in the face of unhelpful notions.